 Black Lives in 18th-Century Britain

-We take a look at the lives of black soldiers, waged and enslaved servants, and independent citizens, who all lived under the shadow of slavery in 18th-century Britain.
+We take a look at the lives of black people – including soldiers, servants and independent citizens – who lived under the shadow of slavery in 18th-century Britain.